Back to Index

 'Cause a lot of people will try to put one.
 If they're struggling in life, they'll be like, oh, let me just get in the gym, work on my body, then I'll be happy after that.
 And then they find, no, I got super fit and I'm still not all the way happy.

-Or they'll try to fix just their diet and then they like, but like how do you, what do you need to put all of them together? - So when I was a young medical student, our dean drew four big circles on the board.
-And he's like, never think of people as their diagnosis.
+Or they'll try to fix just their diet and then they like, but like how do you, what do you need to put all of them together? - So when I was a young medical student, our dean drew four big circles on the board and he's like, never think of people as their diagnosis.

 Always think of them in four big circles.
 And this actually prevents burnout.
 It's what's the biology?
-So that person that's unhappy that's going to the gym, that's a good thing.
-But it's only a piece of it.
+So that person that's unhappy that's going to the gym, that's a good thing, but it's only a piece of it.
 It's they're getting physically healthy.
 So there's a biological circle.
 There's also a psychological circle, which is how do you think?

 And what was your development like?
-People who grew up with a lot of trauma, it's hard for them to be happy because they're always watching for some bad thing to happen.
-Because a lot of bad things happen.
+People who grew up with a lot of trauma, it's hard for them to be happy because they're always watching for some bad thing to happen because a lot of bad things happen.
 So I call them ants, automatic negative thoughts that just come into your mind automatically and ruin your day.

 I'll never be my best or whatever the negative thought is.
 So learning how to kill the ants is what I talk about.
 There's a social circle, which is how do we get along and what's going on in our society and our level of stress.
 So being effective at living is really helpful.

 What is your sense of meaning and purpose?
 Purposeful people live longer.
 They're healthier.
 They have a reason to do the right thing.
-So for my patients, I'm like, so why do you wanna be better?
-How's your life gonna be better if your brain is better? - And as you go on this journey, you just gave me a lot of things that I could do to get better, but everyone has bad days.

-And you show me the graph of there's this program that you put people on, but they have dips.
+So for my patients, I'm like, so why do you want to be better?
+How's your life going to be better if your brain is better? - And as you go on this journey, like you just gave me a lot of things that I could do to get better, but everyone has bad days and like you showed me the graph of there's this program that you put people on, but they have dips.

 But if they stick with the program, they'll see change.
 And if you scan your brain later, it'll be better.
 But another part you brought up was how you deal with the bad days.
 Like gives you data and you don't look at bad days as like, oh, I just have a bad day.

 And I know a lot of people, me included, like I'll look at a bad day and then get guilty.
 But those bad days can turn into multiple bad days.
 But you were saying earlier how you turn it into data.
 Okay, why was this a bad day?
-Like why did I make this choice that I didn't wanna make?
-So talk a little bit about that, 'cause I think especially people that watch this and okay, I wanna make a change.
+Like why did I make this choice that I didn't want to make?

+So talk a little bit about that, 'cause I think especially people that watch this and okay, I want to make a change.
 And then they try it for a while and then they have a few bad days.
 It might turn into like a bad month or a bad year.

-How do you-- - And then they'll go to the doctor and end up with Lexapro or Adderall or sleeping pills, right?
-Because they didn't learn.
+How do you-- - And then they'll go to the doctor and end up with Lexapro or Adderall or sleeping pills.
+Right, because they didn't learn.
 So there's a phrase I love.
 Be curious, not furious.
-So many people, they'll make a bad decision and then they'll hate themselves and then they'll continue to make the bad decisions.
+So, so many people that make a bad decision and then they'll hate themselves and then they'll continue to make the bad decisions.

-So I have a patient, a good example is I have a patient that has an eating disorder.
-She has bulimia and she's doing really well.
+So I have a patient, a good example is, I have a patient that has an eating disorder.
+She has bulimia.
+And she's doing really well.
 And then she came in and she was ashamed of herself because she relapsed.
 And I'm like, curious, not furious.
 Walk me through the day.

 And she hadn't eaten anything.
 And went out with her friends and had a drink and then a plate of nachos.
 So she came into that vulnerable time, more vulnerable 'cause she had a super low blood sugar, 'cause she hadn't eaten.
 And then the alcohol lowered it further and then the nachos, she hated herself, made herself throw up.